Fort Chambray: Background and construction

 Fort Chambray is located on Ras it-Tafal, on high ground overlooking Mġarr Harbour.
-The area was defended by Garzes Tower, which was built in the early 17th century, and a coastal battery was had been built in the early 18th century.
-The tower and the battery were demolished, and no remains have survived today.
+The area was defended by Garzes Tower, which was built in 1605, and a coastal battery built in the early 18th century.
+The tower and the battery were demolished, and no remains have survived.

 In 1716, the French military engineer Louis François d'Aubigné de Tigné prepared plans for the construction of a fortified town at Ras it-Tafal.
 The Commissioners of Fortifications and War recommended constructing this proposed fort in a 1722 report, since it would be able to maintain the sea link with Malta, and would be able to take in Gozo's inhabitants and their livestock, relieving pressure from the Cittadella.
-However, construction was postponed indefinitely due to a lack of funding.
+However, construction was postponed indefinitely due to lack of funding.

 In 1749, the new Governor of Gozo, Jacques-François de Chambray, informed Grand Master Manuel Pinto da Fonseca that he would pay for the construction of Tigné's proposed fort.
 The Congregation of Fortifications and War accepted the offer on 15 September, and sent the military engineer Francesco Marandon to survey the site.
 The latter made a few modifications to Tigné's original design, and construction of the fort began later in September 1749 under his supervision.
 Almost 200 workmen were employed for the construction of the fort.

 Throughout the course of construction, a number of problems came up, including structural issues, a shortage of manpower, and the disobedience of workers.
 Excavation of the ditches and the initial stages of construction were largely complete by June 1752, and work on the fort proper began in October of the same year.
 The fort was almost ready by 1757, and it was fully completed in the early 1760s.
 The fort quickly fell into disrepair, being described as a ruin in 1789.
 Some minor repair works were carried out in 1796.
 The site was used as a temporarily prison by the law enforcers.

 Once the fort was built, a rectilinear street pattern was laid out so the town could be constructed within the walls, as had been originally planned by Tigné.
 However, the plots were not purchased and the town never developed, mainly because the threat from the Ottoman Empire or the Barbary pirates had subsided, so Gozitans felt safe living in rural areas.

-Plans for its development drawn in 1750s show that there had to be a militarized Baroque town with a grid plan, similar to Valletta, and residences were to include their own private gardens.
-A large space in the middle was intended to be a piazza, surrounded by the main buildings.
+Plans for its development drawn in the 1750s show that there had to be a militarized Baroque town with a grid plan, similar to Valletta, and residences were to include their own private gardens.
+A large space in the middle was intended to be a piazza or town square, surrounded by the main buildings.
 The buildings at the piazza were to include the main church, a courthouse and the residence of the Castellan.
 These buildings were to have a shared symmetrical late Baroque portico, and a place d’armes was to be in the whereabouts.
 A number of farmhouses were built inside and outside the fort.